 On behalf of the Graduate instructors at Grace, we are pleased that you are taking the time to peruse our catalog and visit our website.
 We invite you to take a serious look at our programs.
-For more than 69 years, Grace University has been providing education that blends high-quality academics with spiritual formation, ministry and professional experiences, and spiritually significant relationships.
+For more than 70 years, Grace University has been providing education that blends high-quality academics with spiritual formation, ministry and professional experiences, and spiritually significant relationships.

 We are now into our second decade of providing our accredited educational distinctives to qualified students who desire to serve the church and their community in significant ways.
-At present, we offer master's-level degrees in Clinical Mental Health Counseling (CMHC) and Christian Ministries (CM).
+At present, we offer master's-level degrees in Christian Ministries (CM), Counseling (CS), Teaching (MAT), and Education (MSEd).
 The Christian Ministries degree comes with concentrations in Theological Studies, Biblical Studies, Ministry Leadership, Rural Church Ministries, and Counseling Ministry.
-The Clinical Mental Health Counseling degree is designed to prepare a student for licensure as a Licensed Professional Counselor.
+The Counseling degree program offers two tracks.
+The Clinical Mental Health Counseling track is designed to prepare a student for licensure as a Licensed Professional Counselor.
+The School Counseling track is designed to prepare students to work in public and private K-12 school systems.
 Our programs stress the need for both academics and professional development-all within a biblically integrated, Christian worldview.
-Additionally, we offer a Fast-Track to Teaching Certification Program.
-This program is a post-baccalaureate, blended-learning program (non-degree) designed to prepare college graduates for a state-licensed teaching endorsement in as little as twelve months.
+The Master of Arts in Teaching degree is designed to prepare college graduates for a state-licensed teaching endorsement.
+The Master of Science in Education degree is designed for educators who desire to expand their professional skills, concentrating on working with English language learners.
+Candidates completing the MSEd degree are eligible for an English as a Second Language endorsement.